debraysimon/tpxle-doc/docs/Other/D-Reference/PowerConsumption_R/README.md

 <html>
 <p>
-<a href="../../B-Feature-Topics/AbeewayDeviceManager_C/" style="color:teal">Abeeway device manager</a> (tools tab) integrates the power consumption tool of Abeeway trackers.
+<a href="../../B-Feature-Topics/AbeewayDeviceManager_C/" >Abeeway device manager</a> (tools tab) integrates the power consumption tool of Abeeway trackers.
 It can be easily used to compute the average battery lifetime of the tracker
 </p>
 </html>